wp-plugins/easing-slider/readme.txt

 = 2.0.1.4 =
 * Reconfigured preloading functionality to fix a bug.
 * Added title attribute functionality to images.
+* Fixed backbone templating issues that would render admin area unusable for some users.

 = 2.0.1.3 =
 * Made some alterations to give a better success rate when upgrading from v1.x.